Moment of inertia for an isosceles Triangle-Ix,Iy.

 A- The moment of inertia for an isosceles Iy can be obtained after adjusting the terms of the Iy of the triangle, where the y-axis is an external axis passing by point a.

-The moment of inertia Iy for the triangle which we have obtained earlier will substitute the value of (a )in the relation as 1/2*b, where b is the base length, after adjustment.
+The moment of inertia Iy for the triangle that we have obtained earlier will substitute the value of (a )in the relation as 1/2*b, where b is the base length, after adjustment.

 We will get the value for the moment of inertia Iy for an isosceles triangle as Iy=(7/48)*h*b^3, where b is the base while h is the height of the isosceles triangle.